 Khewra salt mine is located in Punjab, Pakistan.
-This salt mine can easily qualify to the list of the wonders of the world.
+This salt mine can easily qualify for the list of the wonders of the world.
 Visiting this mine also known as khewra city is a treat for people who love to explore nature.

 Khewra salt mine is one of the six Himalayan salt mines located at the foothills of Himalayan salt mountains.
-All these mines hold a distinctive place in the salt mining world, but Khewra salt mine outclasses all of them.
+All these mines hold a distinctive place in the salt mining world, but the Khewra salt mine outclasses all of them.

 Currently, the Khewra salt mine happens to be the only salt mine where salt extraction is taking place.

 Himalayan salt history is very rich.
 Remember Alexander the great ruler who is famous to have conquered half of the world?
 Well, supposedly he is the one behind the discovery of the Himalayan salt range in Pakistan.

 It is said that around 326 B.C, Alexander was passing through this region and stopped by to take some rest.
 One of the soldiers noticed the troop’s horses were licking the rocks near the resting place.
 He tried it for himself and found the rocks to be salty.
 This is how Himalayan salt was discovered.